 The details of this paper will provide information to other programs in their development of similar courses.
 Through the discussion of ongoing areas of concern, those implementing similar programs will gain exposure to issues that are sure to arise.

 Foster, Mike and Spivey, Gary, "Ongoing Development and Evaluation of an Engineering Service Course" (2015).
 Faculty Publications - Department of Electrical Engineering and Computer Science.
-Paper 10.
+10.